harshita2201301024/obsidian/data/Daily Notes/2024/December/19-December-2024-Thursday.md

 2. Hair Massage
 3. GYM DIET and EXERCISE PLAN
 4. Apply for GYMS
-5. Wake up at 5AM and plan the day
+5. Wake up at 5AM and plan the whole office work
+6. Fill Timesheet
+7.

 Pending Things